gustafnk/microservice-websites/index.md

 #### &lt;h-include&gt; <a name="h-include"></a>

-&lt;h-include&gt; is a port of hinclude using the Web Components standard [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements) for detecting `hinclude` elements.
+&lt;h-include&gt; is a port of hinclude using the Web Components standard [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements) for detecting inclusion elements in the DOM.
 Among other things, Custom Elements provides us with events when a custom element is created or attached to the DOM.
 This means that we get transitive transclusion “for free" when using &lt;h-include&gt;.

 ##### Easy to extend <a name="easy-to-extend"></a>